IQSS/dataverse/doc/sphinx-guides/source/developers/make-data-count.rst

 Generate Fake Metrics Only
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The quickest way to put populate tables with some data is to run the ``MakeDataCountApiIT`` integration test.
 For more on running integration tests see the :doc:`testing` section.
+This will populate views and downloads.

+To insert a citation you could insert a row like below, changing "72" in the example below with the dataset id for your dataset.

+``INSERT INTO datasetexternalcitations (id, citedbyurl, dataset_id) VALUES (1, 'https://doi.org/10.1007/s12520-017-0578-2', 72);``

 Full Setup
 ~~~~~~~~~~